benaug/categorical-SPIM/README.md

 # categorical-SPIM

-Nimble sampler for categorical SPIM from "Spatial capture–recapture for categorically marked populations with an application to genetic capture–recapture"
+Nimble MCMC samplers for categorical SPIM from "Spatial capture–recapture for categorically marked populations with an application to genetic capture–recapture"

 https://esajournals.onlinelibrary.wiley.com/doi/full/10.1002/ecs2.2627

-Currently, only the Poisson and Negative Binomial observation models are supported without any occasion-level or behavioral response effects.
-The code is set up for multiple categorical ID covariates, but can be tricked into using just 1 without changing the Nimble code.
-See test scripts.
+There are two data augmentation approaches, 1) regular data augmentation as used in the original paper and 2) an alternative that allows a Poisson prior on expected abundance (DA2 in file names).
+The latter allows faster N/z updates.

-The custom nimble functions allow trap effects, though the BUGS code should probably be devectorized across traps when doing that.
-The categorical partial ID covariates can be used an individual covariates on other parameters, say lam0 or sigma, only if you use "Gsampler2".
+There are 4 observation models, 1) Poisson, 2) Bernoulli, 3) negative binomial, and 4) zero-truncated Poisson hurdle.
+Currently, 3 is only available with regular data augmentation and 2 and 4 are only available with DA2.
+The negative binomial requires "better data" to work well, i.e., more partial ID inforomation and/or less home range overlap.

-The negative binomial observation model will require "better data" in order to estimate the overdispersion parameter, i.e., more partial ID information and/or less home range overlap.
-This sampler demonstrates why I've set up the custom ID update the way I have.
-Using the Poisson observation model, catSPIM can be written in BUGS code without the custom ID update by specifying the *independent* sample-level likelihoods.
-However, once you switch to any other observation model, you cannot do this.
-The Metropolis-Hastings update used in the negative binomial sampler will work with any observation model (assuming you switch in the correct likelihood in the custom update).
+All scripts are set up for >1 ID covariate except there is a Poisson version that allows just 1.
+Other scripts can be set up for just 1 in the same way.

-4/26/24 addition: I added two new samplers, one for Poisson data using an alternative data augmentation scheme that is faster and allows a Poisson prior on N. The other is for a Bernoulli observation model, which is likely rarely appropriate.
-It also uses this alternative data augmentation.
+See test scripts and then the files loaded inside test scrips, e.g., model files, data simulator, data initializer, nimble functions/custom updates.